 The next Chemical CleanOut event is scheduled for 2 June 2018 at Glendale TAFE.

-Chemical CleanOut is a biannual event for residents to dispose of household quantities of chemicals, paints, oils and many other hazardous materials.
+Chemical CleanOut is a biannual event for residents to dispose of household quantities of:

 Lake Macquarie Recycling Directory